Hope Awards Logo

 HOPE+ : FOR DANS AND PHARMACY TECHNICIANS

-NEW CATEGORY: The HOPE+ Award recognizes a DAN and/or a Pharmacy Technician who has demonstrated excellence in oncology practice.
+The HOPE+ Award recognizes a DAN and/or a Pharmacy Technician who has demonstrated excellence in oncology practice.
 The HOPE+ Award acknowledges the unique responsibilities that DANs and Pharmacy Technicians face in the oncology field and their important role in oncology care.
 Projects should fall under one of the following categories:

 • Teaching and education: of pharmacy learners, peers, or patients